National Soul Food Month

 Beginning in African-American communities in the 1960s, soul food now calls to mind the mouth-watering flavors of hearty, cheap recipes of all kinds.

-The African-American culinary heritage is rich, enticing, and positively delicious.
-National Soul Food Month is there to celebrate this long and varied tradition.
-It is sponsored by the Culinary Historians of Chicago, a city famous for its comfort food establishments.
+The African-American culinary heritage is rich, enticing, and positively delicious!.
+National Soul Food Month is here to celebrate this long and varied tradition, opening folks up to learn more and show appreciation for this unique food that comes from a rich cultural background.

 History of National Soul Food Month

 Soul food is a type of cuisine that has been around in the United States since the 17th century.
 This specialized style of cooking got its start in the southern states, where African and African-American slaves were typically given deeply limited options of food to eat by their owners, mostly starches or perhaps a bit of meat.

 The people needed to get creative with the way that they prepared their foods, and sometimes would forage or collect other ingredients to add to their dishes to make them tastier and more nutritious.
 In addition, some folks had brought several vegetables with them from West Africa, including okra, black-eyed, peas, sorghum and peppers which they could then grow themselves.

 It wasn’t until the late 19th century that soul food cooking developed beyond being simply a necessary diet to something that represented culture and cuisine.
 The term “soul food” came into wide use in the 1960s.
 It started out as a name for dishes which utilized “poor man’s” ingredients like unusual cuts of meat or unpopular vegetables.
 However, the inimitable African-American culinary art and knack for turning these unappealing scraps into mouth-watering hearty meals soon transformed America’s view of soul food.
 Once a less-than positive term, it is now a trademark for a dining experience with satisfaction guaranteed.